What is the Twisted Ladder Shape of DNA Called?

 The Discovery of the Double Helix

 The journey to uncovering the structure of DNA began in the early 20th century.
-On top of that, scientists were fascinated by the mysterious molecule that carried genetic information.
 Early experiments by Rosalind Franklin, Maurice Wilkins, and others laid the groundwork for understanding DNA's structure.
+Scientists were fascinated by the mysterious molecule that carried genetic information.
 Franklin's X-ray crystallography images, particularly Photo 51, provided crucial evidence that led to the discovery of the double helix.

 James Watson and Francis Crick, building on the work of Rosalind Franklin and others, proposed the double helix model in 1953.
 Their model was based on the data from Franklin's X-ray diffraction images and other biochemical evidence.
 The double helix model explained how DNA could store and replicate genetic information accurately.